Historical reenactment in Australia: 19th century

 A number of groups focus on the activity of early colonial units.
 Sometimes these groups are based around a particular feature, like an historical fort.
 Other times, they focus on the history of an actual unit from the area.
 An example is New England Colonial Living History Group, located in Armidale, NSW There is some interest in American Civil War re-enactment, perhaps as a result of Australia's role in the conflict.
 Groups in Queensland focusing on this period include: 19th Century Queensland, The Queensland Colonial Association, and the Victoria Barracks Historical Society.
 Order of the Horse (QLD) also focuses on Napoleonic cavalry specialising in heavy cavalry.
 Order of the Horse founder of the group was the first to create the French 3eme,4eme Dragoon cavalry, 3e French Cuirassiers and the Brunswick Hussars unit in Australia.

 Gympie, Queensland is home to the Gympie Historical Re-enactment Association which recreates the days of the Bush Rangers and the gold rush.

 20th century

 Many groups focus on later periods, still within living memory – World War I, World War II and the Vietnam War.
 While there may be some opposition to groups with such a focus, many individuals have connections to this period through family and friends who served.
-There are a number of groups who portray this era in Queensland including, Army Group South, Contact Front – Vietnam War Living History Australia, Cobbers in Khaki and Green, and The Standard Bearers.
+There are a number of groups who portray this era in Queensland including, Army Group South, Contact Front – Vietnam War Living History Australia, Cobbers in Khaki and Green, and The Standard Bearers - Although most of these groups are now defunct.